NewGuy012/spider_plot/README.md

 - 2019-09-17: Major revision to improve speed, clarity, and functionality

 ## Special Thanks:
-Special thanks to the following people for their feature recommendations and suggested bug fixes.
+Special thanks to the following people for their feature recommendations and bug finds.
 - Gabriela Andrade
 - Andrés Garcia
 - Jiro Doke